julzaza/wildwitchherbs/_posts/2025-12-06-fertility-herbs-for-women-old-world.md

 - **[Folk Magic for Conceiving](/folk-fertility-rituals/)**

-If you want more raw, ancestral side of this work, step into the exploration of:
+If you want more raw, ancestral side of this work, step into the exploration of menstrual offering, here:

 - **[Blood-to-Soil Offerings in Old World Witchcraft](/menstrual-blood-earth-ritual/)**